tgsmith61591/beautiful-jekyll/_posts/2018-06-18-skoot-intro.md

 * sex
 * native-country

 With skoot we can very quickly one-hot encode all the categorical variables and drop one level (to avoid the dummy trap).
 Note that skoot does not force types when defining the `DummyEncoder`&mdash;this is because often times `int` fields are actually ordinal categorical features that should be encoded (like the "education-num" above).
-Instead, skoot allows us to defined which specific columns to which to apply the transformation:
+Instead, skoot allows us to define which specific columns on which to apply a transformation:

 {% highlight python linenos %}
 from skoot.preprocessing import DummyEncoder